avallecam/powder/README.md

 status](https://www.r-pkg.org/badges/version/powder)](https://cran.r-project.org/package=powder)
 <!-- badges: end -->

-The goal of powder is to …
+The goal of powder is to create tidy output tables and plots from power and sample size estimations.

 ## Installation